Web Design

 How to Create Good Web Design

-There are many different web design types, from those built using website templates and ‘build your own’ site building applications to complex content managed and e-commerce web designs such as those used by big brand names like Amazon, eBay, and Tesco.
-Some companies, even some big-name companies, have unprofessional-looking and badly designed websites.
-Some have amazing-looking websites, but because of their high graphical content and minimal text, content can take an age to load, are not user-friendly, and do not provide what the visitor wants.
+There are many different web design types, from those built using website templates and ‘build your own’ site-building applications to complex content-managed and e-commerce web designs such as those used by big brand names like Amazon, eBay, and Tesco.
+Some companies, even big-name companies, have unprofessional-looking and badly designed websites.
+Some have amazing-looking websites, but because of their high graphical content and minimal text, content can take ages to load, is not user-friendly, and does not provide what the visitor wants.

 Web Posting Pro